Atmosplay/Help-Center-for-Monetization/guides.md

 *Download URL: If your App has been in several application markets, choose one of them.*

-##### 1.3 To create new AdUnit, you can click the "Add New AdUint" button, which is in both "Application Management" tab and "AdUnit Management" tab.
+##### 1.3 To create new AdUnit, you can click the "Add New AdUint" button, which is in both "Apps" tab and "AdUnits" tab.

 ![“1.3”页面](imgs/004.jpg)

 ![“1.4”页面](imgs/005.jpg)

-##### 1.4 Fill in the form and then click "ADD" button.
+##### 1.4 Fill in the form and then click "SAVE" button.

 ![“1.5”页面](imgs/006.jpg)

-##### 1.5 You can acquire the AdUnit ID in "AdUnit Management" tab on the dashboard.
+##### 1.5 You can acquire the AdUnit ID in "AdUnits" tab on the dashboard.

 ![“1.5”页面](imgs/007.jpg)

 ### 2 Integration Documents and Help Documents

-Click the "DOCS" tab on the dashboard, then you can see the SDK integration documents and choose integration method according to your requirments.
+Click the "Docs" tab on the dashboard, then you can see the SDK integration documents and choose integration method according to your requirments.

 ![“2”页面](imgs/008.jpg)